 Erik is based in Dublin, Ireland, and serves as a Conway Master Teacher, via Skype.

-experienced and newer alums to work side by side) with sightseeing and
+see the trip website.
+The trip will combine some planning and design work (allowing more experienced and newer alums to work side by side) with sightseeing and cultural experiences.

-the trip.
-(Contact: email@example.com) You can also make a donation (click to the left, under Supporting Conway) in support of our projects there.
+Can't go on the trip this year, but still like to support the effort?
+Consider sharing any excess frequent flier mileage you may have with a student or recent grad who wants to go on the trip.
+(Contact: firstname.lastname@example.org) You can also make a donation (click to the left, under Supporting Conway) in support of our projects there.

 Transforming the Commercial Corridor Strip: